poesterlin/Fampedia/README.md

 ``
 [Windows](https://docs.docker.com/docker-for-windows/install/)
 * Our software uses MongoDB as a database, removing the need to change anything when you use the docker-compose file.
-* To be able to use all functionality that `Fampedia`provides, make sure to have a domain that can be used to create a valid https certificate on the production server.
-The certificate keys need to be stored in the root directory (backend).
+* To be able to use all functionality that `Fampedia` provides, make sure to have a domain that can be used to create a valid https certificate on the production server.
+The certificate keys need to be stored in the root directory of the backend.

 ### Installing